MDDI Information Service Mid-Term (Translation) Scholarship: 2026 Conversion Profile

 Scholarship Snapshot

-- Official Portal: MDDI Information Service (Translation) Scholarship
+- Official Portal: MDDI Information Service (Translation) Scholarship with application through PSC Gateway.

 Award Coverage

-- Tuition and compulsory fees for remaining semesters.
+- Tuition and compulsory fees.

 Scholar Journey